ddev/ddev/docs/content/users/quickstart.md

 There are many ways to install Symfony, here are a few of them based on the [Symfony docs](https://symfony.com/doc/current/setup.html).

+If your project uses a database you'll want to set the [DB connection string](https://symfony.com/doc/current/doctrine.html#configuring-the-database) in the `.env`.
+If using the default MariaDB configuration, you'll want `DATABASE_URL="mysql://db:db@db:3306/db?serverVersion=10.11"`.
+If you're using a different database type or version, see `ddev describe` for the type and version.

 === "Composer"

     ```bash